16 January 2015

 What is certain is the report findings are extremely disturbing and that these downgrades even happened in the first place.
 As such, it is crucial a full independent investigation is conducted to ensure patient safety remains paramount.

-Slater and Gordon Lawyers offer a free consultation for victims of clinical negligence or medical mistakes.
-Call us 24/7 on freephone 0800 916 9049 or contact us online and we'll be happy to help you.
+Slater and Gordon offer a free consultation for victims of clinical negligence or medical mistakes.
+Contact us online and we'll be happy to help you.

 Take a second to rate this article